Zeioth/compiler.nvim/README.md

 ## FAQ

-* **How to NeoCompiler know how to compile?** It looks for the conventional entry point file of that lenguage.
+* **How do NeoCompiler know how to compile?** It looks for the conventional entry point file of that lenguage.
 To achieve this, it searches upwads in the directory tree from the file you are currently editing.
 It will search for the next file names.

   * c: main.c
   * c++: main.cpp